shailesh21/ImdbMovieSearch/README.md

 # ImdbMovieSearch
-Search movie and see movie detail
+Search movie and see movie detail with history

+Features:
+- Search any movie from IMDB.
+- Display search hint during typing.
+- By default display all saved movies.